ironhack-labs/lab-movies-celebrities/README.md

 Now that we know the overview of the app, let's proceed to creating it.

+_Hint_: Although this lab might seem as overly guided, it is the first time you are creating a full-stack app on your own so we wanted to make sure all steps are covered and you can come back to this lab's solution as a reference at any point later.

+Let's go!

 ## Requirements

 - Fork this repo